-Any financial difficulties of loan sellers and servicers of residential mortgage loans may be exacerbated by higher delinquencies and defaults that reduce the value of mortgage loan portfolios, requiring loan sellers to sell their portfolios at greater discounts to par.
-In addition, the costs of servicing an increasingly delinquent mortgage loan portfolio may be rising without a corresponding increase in servicing compensation.
-In recent years, loan sellers and servicers of residential mortgage loans also have been the subject of governmental investigations and litigation, which potentially may impact the financial condition of those financial institutions.
-In addition, any regulatory oversight, proposed legislation and/or governmental intervention may have an adverse impact on loan sellers and servicers.
-These factors, among others, may have the overall effect of increasing costs and expenses of loan sellers and servicers while at the same time decreasing servicing cash flow and loan origination revenues.
-This in turn may have a negative impact on the ability of loan sellers and servicers to perform their obligations to Fannie Mae with respect to the Reference Obligations, which could affect the amount and timing of principal collections on the Reference Obligations and the rate and timing of the occurrence of Credit Events and Modification Events (as well as the severity of losses realized with respect thereto).
-For any loan seller or servicer that becomes subject to a bankruptcy proceeding, Fannie Mae may receive lump sum settlement proceeds from the bankruptcy estate to cover all liabilities and/or contingent liabilities of such loan seller or servicer to Fannie Mae (net of, if applicable, all liabilities and/or contingent liabilities of Fannie Mae to such loan seller or servicer), a portion of which may include proceeds that relate to underwriting and origination representation and warranty breaches or servicing breaches.
+Various factors may have the effect of increasing the costs and expenses of loan sellers and servicers during periods of declining servicing cash flow and loan origination revenues.
+These factors include the heightened demands associated with servicing an increasingly delinquent mortgage loan portfolio without a corresponding increase in servicing compensation and the effects of expanded regulatory oversight and/or governmental intervention generally.
+In addition, a heightened risk of cyber security incidents affecting servicers, and the responses of servicers to such incidents, may impede the timeliness and accuracy of ongoing reporting by servicers regarding mortgage loans, including the Reference Obligations.
+The foregoing may have a negative impact on the ability of loan sellers and servicers to perform their obligations with respect to the Reference Obligations and on Fannie Mae's ability to obtain accurate mortgage loan performance reporting, which in turn could affect the amount and timing of principal collections on the Reference Obligations and the rate and timing of Credit Events and Modification Events (as well as the related loss severity).
+In the event that any loan seller or servicer becomes subject to a bankruptcy proceeding, Fannie Mae may receive lump sum settlement proceeds from the bankruptcy estate to cover all liabilities and/or contingent liabilities of such loan seller or servicer to Fannie Mae (if applicable, net of all liabilities and/or contingent liabilities of Fannie Mae to such loan seller or servicer), a portion of which may include proceeds that relate to underwriting and origination representation and warranty breaches or servicing breaches.
 Given the difficulty and impracticality to separately and accurately account for the proceeds that relate to underwriting and origination representation and warranty breaches, no portion of these settlement proceeds that Fannie Mae may receive will be included in the Rep and Warranty Settlement Coverage Amount, allocated to reduce the Class Notional Amount of the Reference Tranche or otherwise in a Tranche Write-up Amount.